-Tracking quality measures enables the accountable care system to drive for excellence and remove unwarranted variation in their workflows to meet their specific local population health challenges.
+Tracking quality measures enables sustainability and transformation partnerships to drive for excellence and remove unwarranted variation in their workflows to meet their specific local population health challenges.
 Some of these measures along with others like care professional education or patient-reported outcomes can be tracked in scorecards aligned to financial incentives or outcomes-based contracts.
 Tracking quality and financial control in near real-time with an ability to respond and analyse trends enables you to establish learning systems for agile improvement.

 — Barb Sorcic, director of clinical transformation, Fort HealthCare

 Wirral Health Partners is the first customers outside the US to use Cerner’s population health management platform.

 National registers tend to consolidate a minimal dataset including outcomes across a whole nation and guide overall progress in important clinical and epidemiological areas.